SalvadorAssumpcao/DataScienceGettingAndCleaningData/README.md

 7. Generate consolidated_data by column binding subjects_data and activity to the filtered features_data

-    The resulting data frame has the 10299 rows/experiments.
-And 66 columns.
+    The resulting data frame has the 10299 rows/experiments and 66 columns.
 For each row we have the subjectid (as integer), activity (in a descriptive form) and 66 feature columns.
 This is already a tidy data set, but the requested data still needs some additional processing

 8. consolidated_data is grouped by subject and activity, using group_by